cncf/wg-serverless/workflow/spec/spec.md

 </details>

-Any state with the exception of the [Switch](#Switch-State) state can declare to be the end state of the workflow, meaning that after the execution of this state is completed, workflow execution ends.
-Switch states require a transition to happen after their execution, thus cannot be workflow end states.
+Any task with the exception of the [Switch](#Switch-Task) task can declare to be the end task of the workflow, meaning that after the execution of this task is completed, workflow execution ends.
+Switch tasks require a transition to happen after their execution, thus cannot be a workflow end task.

 The end definitions provides different ways to complete workflow execution, which is set by the "kind" property:

 - **default** - Default workflow execution completion, no other special behavior
 - **terminate** - Completes all execution flows in the given workflow instance.
 All activities/actions being executed are completed.
-If a terminate end is reached inside a ForEach, Parallel, or SubFlow state, the entire workflow instance is terminated.
+If a terminate end is reached inside a ForEach, Parallel, or SubFlow task, the entire workflow instance is terminated.
 - **event** - Workflow executions completes, and a Cloud Event is produced according to the [produceEvent](#ProduceEvent-Definition) definition.

 #### ProduceEvent Definition